 The release of November 2008 includes Spanish translation by Cristian Selman, implemented by Frederik.

 Releases since then have been implemented and managed by Frederik with the help from our amazing volunteer translators: Cristian Selman (Spanish), Synthesis.it (Italian), Ulrich Tausend, Alexander Forestier, and Jan “dkh” Simon (German), Martin Truhelka (Czech), Marco Bertolini, Yasmine Kasbi, and Simon Bachelier (French), Ricardo Pereira Filho and Rodrigo Dias (Brazilian Portuguese), and Adam Steer (Hungarian).

-Latest release is from 2014 and features many small updates including a new highscore system, implemented by Frederik.
+The 2014 release featured many small updates including a new highscore system, implemented by Frederik.